-The Non-executive Inside Directors are appointed from among the officers and employees of the Company, who are capable of actively collecting information on the internal status of the Company based on their experience and knowledge.
-They are expected to engage in the monitoring of the business execution essential for the Board of Directors to fulfill its supervisory function, while appropriately supervising the execution of important matters based on their own insights, and thereby providing advice as part of such supervision to ensure lawful and efficient business execution to the extent that they do not take part in decision-making.
+Non-executive Inside Directors are appointed from among the officers and employees of the Company, who are capable of actively collecting information on the internal status of the Company based on their experience and knowledge.
+They are expected to engage in the monitoring of business execution essential for the Board of Directors to fulfill its supervisory function, while appropriately supervising the execution of important matters based on their own insights, and thereby providing advice as part of such supervision to ensure lawful and efficient business execution to the extent that they do not take part in executive decision-making.

-In light of the impact of the quality of supervision of business execution based on these roles and responsibilities on the yearly business results, their compensation comprises basic compensation and share-based payment involving stock options that are partially linked to performance.
+In light of the impact of the quality of supervision of business execution based on these roles and responsibilities on the yearly business results, their compensation comprises basic compensation (partially linked to performance), restricted stock compensation, and performance-linked stock compensation.